 Our goal was to get to the town of Bishop to stay at The Hostel California.
 To get there, though, would potentially require two long hitches.
 We somewhat lucked out on that account.
 As we were hiking down to the parking area at the Kearsarge Trail trailhead, we caught up with a day hiker, Danny, who was leaving the mountain after a short camping trip.
 Noting that he was carrying a small pack, a grocery bag of stuff, and a huge six-person tent all for himself, Quoi struck up a conversation with him, and he was willing to give us a ride from the parking lot to the gas station in Independence.

-It was a tight squeeze, fitting the four of us into his two-door car, but we managed, and we quickly and safely got off the mountain (via road switchbacks just as windy as the trail switchbacks we hiked down) and to the gas station in Independence.
+It was a tight squeeze, fitting the four of us (and him) into his two-door car, but we managed, and we quickly and safely got off the mountain (via road switchbacks just as windy as the trail switchbacks we hiked down) and to the gas station in Independence.

 Hungry, we grabbed some snacks from the gas station’s store, and then walked out to the street corner to try and get a ride from someone going past.
 We hoped we wouldn’t have too much of a problem getting a ride, since Bishop was the next place anyone going north on the road would hit.